-This Kitchari recipe was created for my private dinner guests by ‘Cooking with Om’ and I am now sharing it with all of you, my followers and blog readers.
+One of my favorite Kitchari recipes was created for my private dinner guests by an Ayurvedic chef, ‘Cooking with Om’, and I am happy to be sharing it with all of you.

-It’s the perfect meal when you’re giving your digestion a rest, or after Ayurvedic treatments such as Abhyanga, Shirodhara, or Bliss Therapy Treatment.
+It’s the perfect meal when you’re doing a cleanse or simply giving your digestion a rest, especially after any of my Ayurvedic treatments such as Abhyanga, Shirodhara, or Bliss Therapy Treatment.

 - 1 cup of Organic Basmati rice